 In response to the economic impacts of the COVID-19 pandemic, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was signed into law on March 27, 2020.
-The CARES Act provides relief to corporate taxpayers by permitting a five-year carryback of net operating losses (NOLs) for tax years 2018, 2019 and 2020, temporarily removing the 80 percent limitation when applying the NOLs to carryback years, increasing the 30 percent limitation on interest deductibility to 50 percent of adjusted taxable income for tax years 2019 and 2020, and provides for certain employee retention tax credits and refunds for eligible employers.
-There is no material impact from the CARES Act on the income tax expense of the Company for the year ended December 31, 2020.
+The CARES Act provided relief to corporate taxpayers by permitting a five-year carryback of net operating losses (NOLs) for tax years 2018, 2019 and 2020, temporarily removing the 80 percent limitation when applying the NOLs to carryback years, increased the 30 percent limitation on interest deductibility to 50 percent of adjusted taxable income (ATI) for tax years 2019 and 2020, and provided for certain employee retention tax credits and refunds for eligible employers.
+In 2021, the limitation on interest expense for computing ATI returned to 30 percent; however, the Company's deduction for interest was not limited.
+There was no material impact from the CARES Act on the income tax expense of the Company for the years ended December 31, 2021 and 2020.